 Some countries won’t let you enter unless your passport is valid for six months after you plan to leave that country.
 Some airlines also impose this rule on their own initiative.
 It can apply even if you’re just transiting or stopping over.
 Some foreign governments and airlines apply the rule inconsistently.
 You can receive conflicting advice from different sources.
 Getting it wrong can mean being stranded.

 Check your passport’s expiry date before you travel.
 If you’re not sure it’ll be valid for long enough, consider getting a new passport.

-Protecting your passport
+Protecting your passport and identity